-Commented [A5]: inside the terminal or in the immediate vicinity of the terminal in case the multimodal freight terminal is connected to rail network and carries out vertical transhipment.

-- 3. By 31 December 2040.
-Member States shall make all possible efforts to ensure in a fair and non-discriminatory manner that the multimodal freight terminals referred to in Article 35(1), and which are connected to the rail network, by 31 December 2040, are shall be able to accommodate 740 m long trains without manipulation where relavant, or, iIf this is not economically viable, that adequate measures shall be are taken to improve the operational efficiency of accommodating 740 m long trains, such as extension and electrification of departure and arrival sidings, adjustments to signalling systems and improvements to the track configuration. - 4.
-By 31 December 2050, Member States shall make all possible efforts to ensure in a fair and non-discriminatory manner that all the multimodal freight terminals referred to in Article 35(1), and which are connected to the rail network, by 31 December 2050 are shall be able to handle any 740 m long train without manipulation where relevant. - 5.
+- (c) able to handle the following all-types of intermodal loading units: container, swap body or semi-trailer/goods road motor vehicle suitable for intermodal transport in case the multimodal freight terminal is connected to rail network and carries out vertical transhipment. - 3.
+By 31 December 2040, Member States shall make all possible efforts to ensure in a fair and non-discriminatory manner that the multimodal freight terminals referred to in Article 35(1), and which are connected to the rail network, by 31 December 2040, are shall be able ensure to accommodate 740 m long trains without manipulation, or, iIf this is not economically viable, that adequate measures shall be are taken to improve the operational efficiency of accommodating 740 m long trains, such as extension and electrification of departure and arrival sidings, adjustments to signalling systems and improvements to the track configuration. - 4.
+By 31 December 2050, Member States shall make all possible efforts to ensure in a fair and non-discriminatory manner that all the multimodal freight terminals referred to in Article 35(1), and which are connected to the rail network, by 31 December 2050 are shall be able ensure to handle any 740 m long train without manipulation. - 5.
 At the request of a Member State, in duly justified cases, exemptions from the obligations under paragraphs 1 to 4 shall be granted by the Commission by means of implementing acts on the ground of specific geographical or significant physical constraints, in particular when the terminal is located in spatially restricted area, or negative socio-economic cost-benefit analysis or potential negative impacts on environment or biodiversity.
 Any such request shall be substantiated with sufficient evidence.
 A Member State may request the granting of several exemptions in a single request.
 The Commission shall inform other Member States of the exemptions granted pursuant to this paragraph.
 At the request of a Member State, in duly justified cases, exemptions from the obligations under paragraphs 1 to 4 may be granted by the Commission by means of implementing acts where investment in infrastructure cannot be justified in socio-economic cost-benefit terms, in particular when the terminal is located in a spatially restricted area.